How can I achieve study, life and work balance as a postgraduate student?

 #5: Take advantage of RMIT's support tools

-RMIT offers tools for finding the postgrad course that’s right for your career and your circumstances.
-For example, our career consultations give you the chance to chat to a career adviser about what’s next for you.
+RMIT is here to help you thrive and achieve your study and work goals, with tools for finding the postgrad course that’s right for your career and your circumstances.
+For example, our career consultations give you the chance to chat to a career adviser who can help you to identify your next steps.
 You’ll get information about current industry trends and tailored advice to support and guide you, no matter where you are in your career journey.

 Not only does RMIT offer future student support, but current students can also take advantage of study support tools that can help you streamline your time management techniques, such as an assignment planner and peer mentoring.
 Master of Finance alum Matthew Brown noted that the services and locations at RMIT made his time studying that much more engaging and allowed him to strike a work-life balance.